frictionlessdata/tabulator-py/README.md

 #### Advanced interface

-To get full control over the process you can use more paramters:
+To get full control over the process you can use more parameters:

 ```python
 from tabulator import topen, processors, loaders, parsers